developersCradle/java-programming-masterclass/README.md

 ![JAVA ENGINEER](pic.jpg)

-All course material from Java Programming Masterclass for Software Developers by Tim Buchalka
+All course material from Java Programming.
+Java 17 will be used.
+Masterclass for Software Developers by Tim Buchalka

 Contains my own notes with some course material to enforce learning experience.